How to Build Firefox Kiosk on Ubuntu Core 24 Using Ubuntu-Frame and Wayland

 Now we need to move the service file to the appropriate location.
 In terminal type the command below.

-sudo mv firefox-kiosk.service /etc/systemd/system/
+sudo mv kiosk.service /etc/systemd/system/

-sudo systemctl enable firefox-kiosk.service
+sudo systemctl enable kiosk.service

 Ok, time to start the service up!

-sudo systemctl start firefox-kiosk
+sudo systemctl start kiosk

 You should now see Firefox running.
 If you didn’t create the kiosk_url file, don’t worry.
 Finish going through any prompts for Firefox first start and when you’re done, enter the command below using the URL of your choice to set the new URL for the kiosk.